hmcts/ccd-docker/README.md

   * run docker-compose `./ccd compose up -d`
   * verify that ccd-definition-designer-api is up and running by `curl localhost:4544/health`

+* To enable **ccd-case-document-am-api**
+  * `./ccd enable backend frontend dm-store`
+  * run docker-compose `./ccd compose up -d`
+  * verify that ccd-case-document-am-api is up and running by curl localhost:4455/health

 ## Under the hood :speedboat: